CMSgov/beneficiary-fhir-data/README.md

 This repo just contains a Maven parent POM and some other build/dev resources that are shared by the CMS/MyMedicare.gov Java projects.

+## About

+The Beneficiary FHIR Data Server (BFD) provides FHIR-formatted beneficiary data to CMS Peering Partner APIs.

+### DASG Mission
+Drive innovation in data sharing so that beneficiaries and their healthcare partners have the data they need to make informed decisions about their healthcare.

+### BFD Mission
+Enable the CMS Enterprise to drive innovation in data sharing so that beneficiaries and their healthcare partners have the data they need to make informed decisions about their healthcare.

+### BFD Vision
+Provide a comprehensive, performant, and trustworthy platform to transform the way that the CMS enterprise shares and uses data.

 ## Development Environment

 Going to work on this project or one of the other Blue Button Java projects?
 Great!
 You can follow the instructions in [Development Environment Setup](./dev/devenv-readme.md) to get going.